qasimmurad/qasimmurad/README.md

-Hi, I’m @qasimmurad, interested in Artificial interested in Artificial Intelligence and Cognitive Neuroscience.
+Hi, I’m @qasimmurad, interested in Artificial Intelligence and Cognitive Neuroscience.

 <!---